colby-anderson/RangePolling/README.md

 ### Warning
 The structure of this repo was taken from 1inch's liquidity-protocol repo.
 So there may be some leftover remains that do not apply to this project (range polling).

+### TODO
+Clustered Mean Polling is susceptible to dos attack.
+There needs to be a minimum threshold for what is considered to be a vote.